CodyCardinal/BrainGains/README.md

 - Come back and answer questions again tomorrow.
 And you should then space out visits back to this topic over time.
 Use the Leitner System link for specific timing ( until I build in that feature! ).
 Over time you will notice that the questions you chose easy for will stop being offered to you.
 - Once you aren't asked any questions in that topic, you're done with that topic.
 It is now time for a new Topic!

+## Newish Features and Bugfixes
+- Create Page now always defaults to the newest topic
+- now hiding the answer button until you've expanded the question
+- Fixed Scoring Bug
+- Pep8 Python Formatting Applied.

 ## Possible Features List

 - Controls for number of questions per topic asked per day
-- Setting the Default Topic on the Create Page ( A for loop in the create.html page today will set this for you for now )
+- ~~Setting the Default Topic on the Create Page~~
 - List Page updated with per-topic expanding sections
 - Markdown support for questions and answers
 - A spaced repetition scheduler based on the Leitner system